ahlstromcj/seq66/README.md

 It does not support audio samples, just MIDI.

 __Seq66__ Seq24/Kepler34 on steroids with modern C++ and new features.
-Linux and Windows users can build this application from source code.
+Linux and Windows users can build this application from source code, using the __Meson__ build system.
 See the extensive INSTALL files.
 Includes a comprehensive PDF user-manual.
-As of this release, employs the __Meson__ build system.

 *The current development-in-progress branch is now "Meson".
 Seq66 now builds using Meson, and supports Qt6.
 Bootstrap and build now done via